FIELD PRACTICES – PROPERLY EXPLAINED

 3. Tastes and preferences of consumers.

-4. Weather conditions, hence liability to spoilage.
+4. Weather conditions, hence the liability to spoilage.

-Methods of harvesting is determined by:
+Methods of harvesting are determined by:

-1. Scale of farming for example large scale farming machines are used.
+1. Scale of farming, for example, large-scale farming machines are used.

-2. Type of crop for example pyrethrum is harvested by hand.
+2. Type of crop, for example, pyrethrum, is harvested by hand.

 4. Uniformity in height of the crop and size of seed, fruits and flowers.